zzangupenn/CUDA_Cardiac_Electrophysiological_Modeling/README.md

 ## Running the Code
 ### On Windows or Linux
+On Windows you can also use Visual Studio to compile the code.
+If you want to do so, you can refer to [Setup](https://cis565-fall-2021.github.io/setup-windows/) and [Compile](https://github.com/CIS565-Fall-2021/Project0-Getting-Started/blob/main/INSTRUCTION.md).
-Please use the dockerfile for compiling the code.
-Install docker and nvidia-docker2.
+Or you can use the dockerfile for compiling the code.
+Please first install docker and nvidia-docker2.
 Then build the docker image called cardiac.
 This will compile the code inside the docker image.
 ```
 docker build . -t cardiac